justinfagnani/dom-templating-api-proposal/EXPLAINER.md

 value[^2].

-[^2]: A renderable value is any value that's valid for a child/text expression, such as a TemplateResult, string, number, array.
+[^2]: A renderable value is any value that's valid for a child/text expression, such as a TemplateResult, string, number, or array.
 See the ChildPart section.

 ### Template Preparation

-When a template expression is rendered for this first time, it is prepared to create a `Template` object and `<template>` element.
+When a template expression is rendered for the first time, it is prepared to create a `Template` object and `<template>` element.

 The template strings are parsed with something similar to the fragment parsing